-- The construction of walls whose height above the ground is greater than or equal to 2m;
+- Walls whose height above the ground is greater than or equal to 2 m.

-- Work that modifies the initial appearance of a building for example: the replacement of a window or door with another model, the drilling of a new window, or the choice of a new paint color for the facade.
+- Work modifying the initial exterior appearance of a building, for example: replacing a window or a door with another model, drilling a new window, or the choice of a new paint color for the facade.

-- Changes in the destination of a building (for example, the transformation of a commercial space into a dwelling) without modification of the load-bearing structures or the facade of the building.
+- Changes in the destination of a premises (for example, the transformation of a commercial premises into a residential premises) without changing the supporting structures or the facade of the building.

-- Remediation work carried out in protected areas, for example: in the perimeter of a remarkable heritage site, the surroundings of historical monuments or in a classified site.
+- Work renovations carried out in protected areas, for example: within the perimeter of a remarkable heritage site, the surroundings of historic monuments or in a classified site.

-The declaration does not exempt to ask the authorizations provided by other texts that the French Planning Code (eg for a co- ownership , certain amendments require the approval of the general meeting).
+The prior declaration does not exempt you from requesting the authorizations provided for by texts other than the Town Planning Code (for example, for co- ownership accommodation, certain developments require the approval of a general assembly).

-Various projects are subject to prior declaration to the town hall.
-The time limit is one month from the filing date (if the file is complete and with some exceptions).
+The processing time is (with some exceptions) one month from the filing date of the application (if the file is complete and with some exceptions).

-At the end of that period, the competent authority may issue a certificate of no objection to the declaration or object to the declaration.
-If she remains silent, this silence is tacit decision of non-opposition.
-In this case, a no objection certificate may be issued on request.
+At the end of this period, the competent authority may issue a certificate of non-opposition to the prior declaration or object to the prior declaration.
+If it remains silent, this silence translates into the tacit decision of non-opposition.
+In this case, a certificate of non-opposition can be issued through a simple request.

 - We own a land in joint ownership composed of 4 people.
 Only three co-owners participated in the construction of the house built on the land.
 How to rectify the property proportions of each?